cristianbuse/VBA-FastDictionary/README.md

 Download the latest [release](https://github.com/cristianbuse/VBA-FastDictionary/releases), extract and import the ```Dictionary.cls``` class into your project.

 Although the ```OLE Automation``` project reference should be enabled by default (fundamental COM), please enable it if it's disabled.
-For more details see [this](https://github.com/cristianbuse/VBA-FastDictionary/blob/master/Implementation.md#ole-automation).
+For more details see [OLE Automation](https://github.com/cristianbuse/VBA-FastDictionary/blob/master/Implementation.md#ole-automation) section.

 ## Important